Last Updated NOVEMBER 2023

 Clean the surface of commonly touched objects — use detergent or soap and water prior to disinfection.

-Disinfect the surface — use EPA-registered household disinfectants.
+Disinfect the surface — use appropriate disinfectants.
 Follow manufacturer’s instructions for application and dwell time.

 Did you know?